custom-components/information/README.md

 This shared space is a place where all users that develop custom_components are invited to share their codes for discoverability.
 This space has some benefits.
- - Users that are looking for custom_components will have fever places to look.
+ - Users that are looking for custom_components will have fewer places to look.
  - There is less chance that multiple developers are working on the same thing.

 ## Rules